a-hubbard/vivax_microhap/results/notebooks/ld.md

 <img src="/users/ahubba16/projects/vivax_microhap/results/notebooks/ld_files/figure-gfm/unnamed-chunk-1-1.png" width="100%" />

 A uniform distribution is expected if the null hypothesis of no linkage is true.
-This histogram shows a distinct left skew, suggesting there may be linkage in our dataset.
+This histogram shows a distinct right skew, suggesting there may be linkage in our dataset.

 However, many hypothesis tests were performed to obtain these results, so before concluding that any pairs are in significant LD, a correction